 During these difficult times, we are reminded of the stark danger that Coast Guard personnel face on a daily basis, and the sacrifice these brave individuals are willing to make for their country.
 The Coast Guard Foundation is proud to be able to help in these ways during such trying times, and our support for families extends beyond these efforts.

 The Foundation has a variety of ways we support families following these heart-breaking incidents:

 - Family Disaster Relief Fund, which provides care and comfort for family members of those who perish in mission-related events.

-- The Fallen Heroes Scholarship Fund, which is available to all children of Coast Guard personnel who die in the line of duty.
+- The Fallen Heroes Fund, which benefits the families of personnel who die in the line of duty.

 Over the years, the Foundation has built a number of playgrounds and recreation centers around the country from the Pacific Northwest to the shores of the Gulf of Mexico.
 These projects give families safe places to play and form bonds with other Coast Guard families, and we are honored to provide them.

-The Coast Guard Foundation is a leader in supporting Coast Guard members' higher education goals, the Foundation this year has provided nearly 800 enlisted men and women and their spouses with grants worth $240,000, helping them attain the dream of a college education.
-In 2013 alone, children of enlisted personnel were awarded 60 scholarships, worth nearly $400,000.
+The Coast Guard Foundation is a leader in supporting Coast Guard members' higher education goals, the Foundation provides between 800 to 1,200 enlisted men and women and their spouses with grants worth $300,000, helping them attain the dream of a college education.
+In 2014 alone, children of enlisted personnel were awarded 60 scholarships, worth nearly $400,000.

 These things sound very basic, but we can assure you just how much they mean to our service men and women – especially those stationed in isolated areas with few resources.